 Bell & Ross has recently released a new addition to their Instrument family of “aviators”: the laconic three-hander Instrument BR 01-92 Carbon Fiber and a bit more complicated Instrument BR 01-94 Carbon Fiber that features chronograph functionality.
 As you probably have already gathered from the names, both watches have their massive square-shaped bodies crafted not from some vulgar steel or titanium, but ultra-lightweight and corrosion-resistant carbon fiber material.

 In times when even passenger aircrafts are made almost entirely of carbon fiber (well, the fuel-efficient Boeing 787 Dreamliner has only performed its first flight less than a week ago and will possibly take a couple of more years before interested airlines around the globe will receive the first bunch of airliners, but the trend has been set) it is no wonder that watch manufacturers start to offer more or less affordable time measuring devices made of this lightweight and extremely durable material.

 The new Bell & Ross Instrument BR01-92 & 94 Carbon Fiber watches have their cases, dials and even straps made of carbon fiber.

-While Audemars Piguet last year presented the gorgeous Royal Oak Carbon Concept Tourbillon and Chronograph watch that was almost entirely crafted from this material (even some parts of the AP Calibre 2895 that powered the watch were made from carbon fiber,) Bell & Ross decided to limit the use of the material to their cases, dials and straps.
+While Audemars Piguet last year presented the brilliant Royal Oak Carbon Concept Tourbillon and Chronograph watch that was almost entirely crafted from this material (even some parts of the AP Calibre 2895 that powered the watch were made from carbon fiber,) Bell & Ross decided to limit the use of the material to their cases, dials and straps.

 Also, while Audemars Piguet featured parts machined from a single block of forged carbon fiber (a technological marvel that requires expensive and complicated machinery,) the new piece from Bell & Ross showcases a different -less advanced, but also less expensive- approach.